 For starters, the low-impact nature of the water means that you can still get a solid sweat-on-your-brow workout without having to put undue strain on your joints.

 Whether you are looking to get in shape solo at the pool or you are joining a class, here are our must-have pieces of water exercise equipment.
-Let’s go!

-1/ Aqua Dumbbells
+1. Aqua Dumbbells

 Unlike the typical dumbbells you would find in the gym, water dumbbells are super light, made of foam, and exceptionally buoyant.
 So instead of trying to pick them up, you usually find yourself having to push them down and work to keep them submerged.

 The twist on the conventional dumbbell is harder than it sounds: the weight of the water dumbbell hides how challenging it is to keep them submerged and also moving.

 Our favorite set?

 (Here’s a fun safety announcement: Once you submerge these bad boys, fight the urge to release them.
-They will shoot out of the water like a submarine.)
+They will shoot out of the water like a submarine!)

-2/ Water Jogging Belt.
+2. Water Jogging Belt.